 - 1/4 cup cornstarch

-If you do store the filling in the refrigerator, it may separate.
-Reheat everything back up in a saucepan until combined and thickened again.
+The filling will separate when refrigerated.
+Reheat everything back up in a saucepan until smooth again.

 To make a cherry pie: